Monkeypox

 • Refrain from kissing, cuddling or having sex with someone who is sick.
 Avoid sex and other intimate contact with multiple or anonymous partners

-Treating monkeypox
+Treating Monkeypox

 There is no specific treatment approved for monkeypox.
 Most people get better on their own without treatment.
 However, antivirals for smallpox may help.
 A doctor can help determine whether you are eligible for antiviral treatment.
 They may also be able to provide medication for symptom relief.